martin-kukla/pre-tjax/README.md

 # Files
 - **train_aiayn_jax.py**: (almost) replicates the results from AIAYN paper (signle GPU only).
 Exploration into how feasible (& easy) it is to write very efficient code in JAX for GPU
-- **train_gpt2_jax.py**: replicates the setup from GPT2 paper, but it trains on FineWeb-Edu, and evaluates on HellaSwag
+- **train_gpt2_jax.py**: replicates the setup from GPT2 paper in JAX, but it trains on FineWeb-Edu, and evaluates on HellaSwag
+- **train_gpt2_triton.py**: replicates the setup from GPT2 paper in Torch.Func/Triton, but it trains on FineWeb-Edu, and evaluates on HellaSwag
 - **model_jax.py**: AIAYN/GPT2 architectures written in JAX from first principle
 - **model_torch_func.py**: GPT2 architecture written in funcational PyTorch (i.e. torch.func) from first principle
 - **model_triton.py**: (WIP) GPT2 architecture written in Triton from first principle.
 Current status: implemeted memory-efficient backward passes